AaryanKassam/CrowdCater/README.md

 Location-Based Search: Find catering restaurants in your area Contact Information: Get phone numbers and websites for each restaurant Menu Images: View menu images from Google Maps
-Call Scripts: AI-generated professional call scripts for contacting restaurants
+Call Scripts: Generated professional call scripts for contacting restaurants

 Usage:
 Enter the number of attendees for your event
 Specify the event type (e.g., Wedding, Corporate Meeting, Birthday Party) Wait for AI food recommendations or enter a food type directly